Knights of Veritas Knights of Veritas

 • What is "Veritas?"
 What is the significance of the name?

 Veritas is Latin for truth, and that is what we bring to our presentations.
-We present the facts, to the best of our current understanding, about arms, armour, combat, and knighthood of the medieval and renaissance periods.
+We present the facts, to the best of our current understanding, about arms, armour, culture, knighthood and chivalry of the medieval period with an emphasis on accurate and current scholarship, archaeology and interpretation.

 • Are you affiliated with any other organizations?

-No. We are our own non-profit educational charity, intentionally independent of other groups or societies.
-We are not reenactors presenting an idealized version of the Middle Ages nor interpreting historical swordsmanship through modern requirements.
+No. We are a 501(c)(3) non-profit educational organization, intentionally independent of other groups or societies.
+We are professional living historians, speaking in a factual but modern manner on the subject of medieval arms, armour, culture, knighthood and chivalry.
+We are not reenactors in a member-based group presenting an idealized medieval fantasy nor interpreting historical topics as seen through the modern requirements of reenactment societies.
 By not having to adhere to the rules and regulations of another organization, we have the ability to present material that other groups cannot or will not cover.
-Because this allows us to stick as closely as possible to the facts, a number of our clients have expressed relief that we are not hindered by anachronistic practices.
+This allows us to stick as closely as possible to the facts, with clients frequently expressing relief that we are not hindered by the anachronistic practices of other organizations.

 • What are your presentations like?

-Our presentations are geared towards presenting factual information about medieval arms, armour, combat, and knighthood.
-We do this by demonstrating historically correct combat techniques with the sword, both in and out of armour; calling on audience members for select hands-on experiences; allowing the audience the chance to hold the weaponry and try on armour; and offering informative question/answer/discussion infused with facts and humor.
-Our goal is to disspell myths and compel the audience to reconsider their beliefs on the subject.
+Our presentations are geared towards offering factual information about medieval arms, armour, culture, knighthood and chivalry in an engaging and entertaining way.
+Rather than by putting on plays or assuming fictitious identities, we do this by demonstrating historically correct techniques with the sword, both in and out of armour; calling on audience members for select hands-on experiences; allowing the audience the chance to hold the weaponry and try on armour; offering informative question/answer and discussion infused with facts and humor; free handouts and even a display of genuine medieval antiquities.
+We disspell myths, encourage critical thinking and literacy, and compel the audience to reconsider their beliefs on the topics we cover.
 We have many testimonials from happy clients and will gladly give references upon request.
 A sampling can be found on our Gallery page.

 • How does the Code of Chivalry play into this?

-We believe that the Code of Chivalry from history has applications to everyday modern life.
-By practicing chivalric values, we may not only improve ourselves, but improve the lives of others and connect to that which is noble within each of us.
-The Code of Chivalry as we practice it is neither religious nor denominational, but sets a good example for all people regardless of their faith or background.
+We believe that people today can still be inspired by the knight and learn from the Code of Chivalry, which was the rules a knight swore to live by.
+It is true that knights in history were known to have fallen short of achieving these virtues, but it was understood that it was something to strive for.
+By practicing the timeless values of chivalry, a person may not only improve themselves, but improve the lives of others and connect to that which is noble within all people.
+The Code of Chivalry as we advocate it is secular and neither religious nor denominational, and is accessible to all people of all creeds.
 In context to our presentations, the historical Code of Chivalry is important in understanding the social climate knights experienced in the middle ages, and this allows us to discuss the Code of Chivalry as it may be practiced today.
+What makes a knight a knight?
+It was their character, not their armour or sword.

 • How do I join?